Le-ECE/hand-gesture-gamepad/README.md

   a.
 Make sure the configuration being edited is set to Release.
   b.
 Click Linker > System > SubSystem > Console (/SUBSYSTEM:CONSOLE).
   c.
 To disable console output again, change it back to Windows (/SUBSYSTEM:WINDOWS).
 3. You can also run 'handGesture.exe' under /x64/Release after building the program.
-You'll need either the
+You'll either need to have the .dlls in the same folder, or have a PATH variable pointing to the vc16\bin folder.